shams-nahid/My-Daily-AWS-Study/Decoupling Application/01 SQS.md

   - 300 msg/s without batching
   - 3000 msg/s with batching
 - De duplication ensure multiple message with same ID does not appear
+  - When message has identical bodies, use unique de duplication id
+  - When message has unique message bodies, use content-based de duplication ID
 - Message group Id ensure the order of message is being proceed

 ### SQS With ASG